mazwat/mazwat.github.io/making-circuits-lm.md

 A switch is a means to interrupt the flow of electricity in a basic **single throw** switch it either on or off.
 But the switch in the above example is a **double-throw** switch as it has 3 terminals (see below).
 Terminal 1, Common and Terminal 2

 ![Switch](images/switch.jpg)
-*fig 7. - Double Throw Switch\
+*fig 7. - Double Throw Switch*

 When the switch is in one position, the common terminal is connected to the A terminal, so current flows from the common terminal to the A terminal but no current flows to the B terminal.
 When the switch is moved to its other position, the terminal connections are reversed: current flows from the common terminal to the B terminal, but no current flows though the A terminal.
-Essentially this means we can use the pins to choose whether the switch starts in the **on position** or the **off position**.
+Essentially this means we can use the pins to choose whether the switch starts in the **on position** (Terminal 1) or the **off position** (Terminal 2).

 In the diagram the swtich is wired to the right hand pin and the